1j01/jspaint/README.md

   smear it across the canvas *while it animates*!~~
   Update: This was [due to not-to-spec behavior in Chrome.](http://christianheilmann.com/2014/04/16/browser-inconsistencies-animated-gif-and-drawimage/)
   I may reimplement this in the future as I really liked this feature.
-* It can open SVG files (simply because browsers support SVG)
+* You can open SVG files (because browsers support SVG).
+  It's still a completely raster image editor though.
 * You can crop the image by making a selection while holding <kbd>Ctrl</kbd>
 * Keyboard shortcuts for rotation: <kbd>Ctrl+.</kbd> and <kbd>Ctrl+,</kbd> (<kbd><</kbd>/<kbd>></kbd>)
-* Rotate image by arbitrary angle in Image > Flip/Rotate
+* Rotate by any arbitrary angle in Image > Flip/Rotate
 * In Image > Stretch/Skew, you can stretch more than 500% at once
-* Rudimentary **multi-user** support:
+* Rudimentary **multi-user** support.
   Start up a session at [jspaint.ml/#session:multi-user-test](http://1j01.github.io/jspaint/#session:multi-user-test) and send the link to your friends!
+  It isn't seamless; actions by other users interrupt what you're doing, and visa versa.
-  It isn't perfectly seamless, and you may lose your drawing or be interrupted.
+  Sessions are not private, and you may lose your work at any time.
+  If you want better collaboration support, follow the development of [Mopaint](https://github.com/1j01/mopaint).
-* Load many different palette formats with Colors > Get Colors (I made a [library](https://github.com/1j01/palette.js/) for this)
+* Load many different palette formats with Colors > Get Colors.
+  (I made a [library](https://github.com/1j01/palette.js/) for this.)
 * Mobile support
 * Click/tap the selected colors area to swap the foreground and background colors